ChrisEssery/group-project/Portfolio/Conclusion.md

 We were unable to complete this objective due to the time constraints placed on use.
 This would be a good extension though.

-  * *Deliver a SPA that is easy to use and doesn't exclude the end-users because of their lower levels of digital literacy.*
+  * *Deliver a SPA that is easy to use and is inclusive of older adults with lower levels of digital literacy.*

 With this objective, it is fair to say that we were successful.